 Mike Krau (Manager of Organic Demand Generation @2U): Taking the approach of dividing and conquering can be very effective because a link builder is going to have a very different skill set than a PR person so you really want to capitalize on those moments.
 If a PR person says, here are the types of sites that I’m going to contact, and here are the sites that you should contact for so and so reason, going with their expertise will most likely benefit you tremendously because that is what I think a PR person should be utilized for.

-Mike King (Managing Director @iPullRank): I would recommend you guest post on sites that get scraped a lot, or go after guest post on sites that rank for keywords you want to rank for.
+Mike King (Founder and CEO @iPullRank): I would recommend you guest post on sites that get scraped a lot, or go after guest post on sites that rank for keywords you want to rank for.
 Going back to the idea that Ross talked about earlier in the presentation, the things that already rank when you get links from them, are more powerful than things that don’t already rank for some of your target keywords.

 Ross Hudgens (CEO/Founder @Siege Media): Some things don’t even make sense for you to rank for them necessarily.
 You can leverage that other site to rank for them with their authority.
 From the content calendar standpoint, I think it’s mostly just to make sure not to step on other people’s toes such that there are issues.
 One thing that comes up with our clients is that they’ll say, this is our focus this month, or we want to push this category or a product page, but we already have a plan to do something else, so it is important to be reactive to what the clients want and try to find a good balance between our long term strategy and what our clients throw at us last minute.